nomvaa/Week5-WorkDayScheduler/README.md

 <h1>Third-Party APIs: Work Day Scheduler</h1><BR>
-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-You'll need to use the Moment.js library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+Created a simple work day calendar application that allows user to save events for each hour of the day.
+This application is run in the brower and feature dynamically updated HTML and CSS powered by JQuery.
+This Application also impliments the Moment.js library to work with date and time.
 <BR>
   <BR><B>User Story</b><BR>
 AS AN employee with a busy schedule<BR>